 In January 2020, the project broke ground.
 Construction was suspended in March 2020 as a result of the restrictions brought about by the pandemic.
 In October 2020, the works resumed with a catch-up plan to address the delay.
-The facility was inaugurated in March 2022.
+Completion of construction works, commissioning and testing of the facility were targeted within second quarter of 2021.